buzzqw/TUS/OBSS/markdown-separati/en/08-optional-character-archetype.md

 - **The Leadership Evolution:** Ally > Hero > Mentor > Ruler
 - **The Spiritual Awakening:** Everyman > Threshold Guardian > Hermit > Magician > Creator

 Each transition between archetypes represents a significant character development moment, often accompanied by the gaining or losing of specific Traits and potentially a shift in Patron affinity.
-Narrators and players can use these archetypal cycles to plan meaningful character arcs.
+Game Masters and players can use these archetypal cycles to plan meaningful character arcs.

 ## Patron Affinities and Archetypal Resonances